 This was a “demonstration classroom” of how to use behavior modification and a “token economy.”
 The children received poker chips as rewards for completing assignments, participation, and good behavior.
 At the end of the day the chips were exchanged for prizes.

-Misbehavior was “timed-out” in an isolated area . . . → Read More: When The Best Techniques Don’t Work
+Misbehavior was “timed-out” in an isolated area of . . . → Read More: When The Best Techniques Don’t Work